 Are Data Broker Removal Services Worth It?
-(An Honest Assessment)
+(An Evidence-Bounded Assessment)

 The data removal industry has a marketing problem: it sells fear.
 Its ads imply that without a paid subscription, hackers will steal your identity, stalkers will find your home, and scammers will ruin your credit.
 The truth is considerably more nuanced, and the honest answer to "are these services worth it" depends almost entirely on who you are and how much your time is worth.